o3de/o3de/Gems/Atom/Feature/Common/Assets/Materials/materialpipeline_shader_structure.md

 - `VsOutput EvaluateVertexGeometry(VsInput IN, VsSystemValues SV, const MaterialParameters params);`
   - Generally called in the vertex shader, and is supposed to provide the vertices in normalized device coordinates.
-  - The structs `VsInput` and `VsOutput` are defined by the shader template, but can be controlled with various defines, e.g., `PIPELINE_VERTEX_POSITION` or `PIPELINE_VERTEX_NORMAL`.
+  - The structs `VsInput` and `VsOutput` are defined by the shader template, but can be controlled with various defines, e.g., `MATERIAL_USES_VERTEX_POSITION` or `MATERIAL_USES_VERTEX_NORMAL`.
   - The struct `MaterialParameters` is defined by the material.
   - The struct `VsSystemValues` is defined by the shader template, and should be treated as opaque by the material.
 - `PixelGeometryData EvaluatePixelGeometry(VsOutput IN, VsSystemValues SV, bool isFrontFace, const MaterialParameters params);`
   - Generally called in the pixel shader, forwards values from the `VsOutput` struct, and constructs the per-pixel tangent frame.
-  - Used to decouple the pipeline-specific vertex data from the more generic --------------> TODO? <------------ be used to procedurally generate geometry, or to prepare input for a more generic `EvaluateSurface`.
+  - Can be used to procedurally generate geometry, or to prepare input for a more generic `EvaluateSurface`.
   - The struct `PixelGeometryData` is defined by the material, and opaque to the shader template.
 - `Surface EvaluateSurface(VsOutput IN, VsSystemValues SV, PixelGeometryData geoData);`
   - Generally called in the pixel shader.
 It mostly samples textures.